Grand Jury Duty Information

 Register online (optional)

 Requests to postpone should be submitted no later than 10 days prior to your scheduled date of service.
-You must choose a prescheduled term within the next twelve months (see calendar link below).
+You must choose a 4 month prescheduled term from the calendar link below.

 Upon receipt of your request to postpone, a letter of confirmation will be mailed to you.